Samar962/INDUCTION-EXPERIENCE-FROM-ME/README.md

 - Te lecture was taken by <b>LAKHVIR SINGH KHANA</b> sir.
 He was the incharge of <b>CML<b>.
 He gave information of CML to us.

 ### 02:00pm to 03:30pm

 - The lecture was taken by Dr. JASVIR SINGH GREWAL .
-He was the incharge of NSS<.
+He was the incharge of NSS.
 The full form of nss was NATIONAL SERVICE SCHEME.
 He told us a huge information about the nss.
 HE also motivated students by showing the differnt videos clips in the auditorium screen.
 After that Some senior's come on the stage they sang many shabad gaan im auditorium.
 Then' The two seniors come on the stage they show a activity which was performed by the senior's.
 Every students sitting in the auditorium enjoy them and laughed.
 Then the session was bind up.